The North Carolina Best Places To Live college town of Boone is the largest of these three sleepy mountain towns.

 Most of the classes are taught by retired professors or members, and there are group activities such as book club, hiking, and more to add to the classes offered.

-If you love North Carolina, the mountains and think a college town is Your Best Place to Live in North Carolina, you’ve got to check out Boone, North Carolina.
+If you love North Carolina, the mountains and think a college town is Your North Carolina Best Places To Live, you’ve got to check out Boone.